-Although loggerheads do not nest along the E 1982, Márquez-M., 1995), two distinct $RMUs = \frac{1}{2}$ North Pacific RMU (also one of the top 12 m press) nests only in Japan (but also possibly migrate east and occupy a well-documented ju of more than 90cm carapace length are documented off the coast of Baja California, Mexico and inside the Gulf of California (Márquez-M., 1995).
-This high-use area has been described by satellite telemetry, but is also an area of extremely high bycatch interactions between loggerheads and small-scale fishing activities (Peckham et al. 2007b) (Figure 9).
+Although loggerheads do not nest along the eastern Pacific coastline (Márquez and Villanueva., 1982, Márquez-M., 1995), two distinct RMUs utilize feeding areas in the region.
+The North Pacific RMU (also one of the top 12 most endangered RMUs'; Wallace et al. in press) nests only in Japan (but also possibly on the west coast of China), then they migrate east and occupy a well-documented juvenile nursery area.
+However, individuals of more than 90cm carapace length are documented off the coast of Baja California, Mexico and inside the Gulf of California (Márquez-M., 1995).
+This high-use area has been described by satellite telemetry, but is also an area of extremely high bycatch interactions between loggerheads and small-scale fishing activities (Peckham et al. 2007b) (Figure 10).
 Efforts are ongoing to mitigate the impacts of these interactions.